tiagochen1/ginasio/README.md

 # ginasio

-aplicação móvel em React Native com Firebase, destinada à gestão de marcação de aulas num ginásio
+mobile app with React Native and Firebase, designed for managing class bookings in a gym.